• Explore. Learn. Thrive. Fastlane Media Network

 Conversion

 A conversion occurs when a customer does what you want them to do.
-In an affiliate program, the job of affiliates is to convert customers on your behalf.
+In an affiliate program, the affiliates’ job is to convert customers on your behalf.

 Cookie

-Cookies are tracking codes that latch onto a user’s browser and track their activity for a period of time.
+Cookies are tracking codes that latch onto a user’s browser and track their activity for some time.
 Many brands use cookies to help them with affiliate attribution and to track prospect behavior as that prospect travels through the affiliate’s published content.

 Coupon Codes